-Hi, my name is Vern Archer, I am retired and have been dabbling in the fish hobby for most of my life.
-I have created this website to improve the quality of life for tropical fish (specifically discus) by passing my experiences and key learning's along.
+My name is Vern Archer, I am retired and have been dabbling in the fish hobby for many years.
+We created this website to help the discus hobbyist.
 I hope you enjoy.

 Jack and I In my Garage Discus Room 1989.
 In 1985, inspired by so many amazing discus now in my possession, I decided to convert my double car garage into a discus room and try my hand at breeding discus.
 I utilized wet dry filters, central filtration, UV, Ozone and an automated water change using a 500 gallon water reservoir.

-Jack and I At his home in sunny Florida 1992.
-Jack Wattley, one of the truly great discus pioneer's of all time.
-Jack's development of the Turquoise Discus; His methods of artificially rearing fry; In addition to his enlitening book "Handbook of Discus", inspired myself and millions of discus hobbyists world wide.
+Jack and I At his home in Florida, 1992.
+Jack Wattley, one of the truly great discus pioneers.
+Jack developed the Turquoise Discus and mastered the artificial rearing of discus fry.
+His enlitening book "Handbook of Discus" was an inspiration to myself and millions of discus keepers world wide.

 In 1992, frustrated with the constant virus issue in the hobby, which seem to make it's rounds every year like the flu, I decided to shut down the hatchery taking a long break, maintaining just a few of my adults.